info

 Planning for the future can bear fruit, even if the worst doesn’t come to pass.

-That holistic approach is even more important given the uncertainty surrounding these potential changes and whether their scheduled sunset will occur.
-For example, it’s impossible to know if income tax brackets would revert to their former levels or if unlimited SALT deductions would return.
-Your wealth plan should make allowances for these changes without relying on them.
+Of course, the chances that these tax cuts are extended is much higher than it was before November 5.
+However, for many investors, a strong wealth plan won’t be structured to assume any given scenario is assured.
+Rather, it should make allowances for changes without relying on them.
 For example, a higher income tax rate shouldn’t push you out of taxable bonds if you need regular cash to sustain your lifestyle — but it should inform your approach to your portfolio.

-Your Private Wealth Advisor, in coordination with our Wealth Advisory Group, can help you understand your situation and can walk you through potential options.
+Your Private Wealth Advisor, in coordination with our wealth advisory group, can help you understand your situation and can walk you through potential options to discuss with your legal and tax professionals.

 Anne Gifford Ewing is a senior trust and estate specialist with Capital Group Private Client Services, focusing on trust, estate, tax and personal planning matters.
 Anne spent more than a decade in private legal practice at Gifford, Dearing & Abernathy, LLP in Los Angeles, during which time she was recognized as Certified Specialist in Estate Planning, Trust & Probate Law by the California Board of Legal Specialization of the State Bar of California.